 A toy strew is simply leaving some toys set-up, ready for play.
 The idea is that your children can walk into a play space and already see “invitations for play” set up.

 Since kids are no longer overwhelmed by random toys scattered everywhere, they have a better place to start playing and will likely come up with something really fun!
 Plus, they are much less likely to come to you complaining that they’re bored.

 The great thing is, play strews don’t have to be complicated!
 Check out my short video below:

 Making strews doesn’t have to be hard!
 In fact, making play strews really isn’t any more difficult than putting everything away for a clean, more sterile-looking space.
 Here’s a few pictures of strews I did today.

-In this first one, I just arranged these little people (that I made myself!) into groups.
+In this first one, I just arranged these little people (that I painted myself after ordering this set!) into groups.
 Aren’t you dying to know what these little guys are talking about?
 When your kids walk in to play, they can come up with a whole world for them!

-Next, I simply set up one of our storage cubes and set a little stuffed doggie and baby doll in there.
+Next, I simply set up one of our storage cubes and set a little stuffed doggie and doll (these dolls are my absolute favorites, and they make boy and girls) in there.